-5:1.2 Facility Approval
+5:1.2 Facility Approval.

 Area requirements for individual lots in all districts are minimum requirements with an approved water and sewerage disposal system accessible to the lot.
-If a lot of record with less than the minimum area is proposed for use and does not have an approved water and sewerage system available, a certificate from the Greenville County boards of health approving the proposed facilities must accompany a request for a zoning certificate.
+If a lot of record with less than the minimum area is proposed for use and does not have an approved water and sewerage system available, a certificate from the South Carolina Department of Health approving the proposed facilities must accompany a request for a zoning certificate.